Template for a new condition. See more at base::conditions

 - class

-Character string of a single condition class
+Character string of a single condition class.
+If

 - call